Jamessks/MovieWorld/README.md

 **All users**

-may visit the home page http://localhost:8081/
+- visit the home page http://localhost:8081/

-may view other users' movie review posts http://localhost:8081/
+- view other users' movie review posts http://localhost:8081/

-may visit non-important pages
+- visit non-important pages

-may view movie review posts and sort them by various filters
+- view movie review posts and sort them by various filters

 **Non logged-in user**

-may register a new account http://localhost:8081/register
+- register a new account http://localhost:8081/register

-may login to their account http://localhost:8081/login
+- login to their account http://localhost:8081/login

-may not view other users' profiles
+- not view other users' profiles

 **Logged-in user**

-may view other users' and their own movie review posts http://localhost:8081/
+- view other users' and their own movie review posts http://localhost:8081/

-may log out of their account (from navigation bar)
+- log out of their account (from navigation bar)

-create a new movie review post http://localhost:8081/movies/create
+- create a new movie review post http://localhost:8081/movies/create

-may react or undo their reaction (like/dislike) to other users' movie review posts but not their own
+- react or undo their reaction (like/dislike) to other users' movie review posts but not their own

-may view their own or other people's profiles http://localhost:8081/user or http://localhost:8081/user?user_id=5 (if a user with id of 5 exists)
+- view their own or other people's profiles http://localhost:8081/user or http://localhost:8081/user?user_id=5 (if a user with id of 5 exists)

-delete their own movie review posts from within their own profile page http://localhost:8081/user
+- delete their own movie review posts from within their own profile page http://localhost:8081/user